turingschool/backend-curriculum-site/module2/lessons/diagramming_request_response_cycle.md

 When I visit /songs/1
 Then I see a "Delete" button
 When I click the "Delete" button
-Then I see a listing of all current movies and their titles And the song I deleted is not longer present
+Then I see a listing of all current songs and their details And the song I deleted is not longer present
 ```